karanpratapsingh/learn-go/README.md

 4
 ```

 Now, we want to test our `Add` function.
-So, in Go, we declare tests files with `_test` suffix in the file name.
+So, in Go, we declare test files with `_test` suffix in the file name.
 So for our `add.go`, we will create a test as `add_test.go`.
 Our project structure should look like this.

 ```bash
 .